Come rain or shine, hurricane Irma or Maria, the St. John Arts Festival is off and running again for its'

 19th annual event - February 16th - 20th.

 Join us in celebrating the history, tradition and culture of the people of St. John, with music, dance, and arts and crafts.
 All of it made possible and with many thanks to the continued support of Virgin Islands Council on the Arts, the USVI Department of Tourism, our many sponsors and of course, to the artists and performers and the indomitable spirit of all St. Johnians.

 There has been no better place to show both visitors and residents alike what the culture and tradition of St. Johnians is all about than the “little park,” located straight off the ferry terminal, forming the first impression that newcomers experience – leaving no doubt that they have “arrived in the Caribbean,” with all of its color and warmth.

-Tuesday February 20th reaches out to the music and dance from the neighboring Latin-American Caribbean islands, and in the evening, in association with the St.John Film Society, there will be the screening of the award-winning film “The Groove is Not Trivial” – a musical odyssey of the outstanding musician Alisdair Fraser, which is sure to raise the spirits of all hurricane survivors.
+Tuesday February 19th reaches out to the music and dance from the neighboring Latin-American Caribbean islands, and in the evening, in association with the St.John Film Society, there will be a screening of an award-winning film at the St. John School of the Arts.

 Throughout the Festival, adding to and completing the exclusively Caribbean atmosphere is the ongoing exhibition of hand-made Caribbean arts and crafts, plus food and local-grown fruits and vegetables, with the exhibitors in colorful Caribbean traditional dress.